 We compare the stochastic field generated with our physics based multiscale approach to two stochastic fields generated by state of the art methods: a classical GAN and a Wasserstein GAN.
 Our approach clearly outperforms the state of the art ones.

-Stochastic generative models such as the one presented in this work allow the generation of large amounts of data with specific statistics which are useful for validating methodologies of analysis~\cite{GraneroBelinchon2019a} or feeding machine learning algorithms when real data are scarce~\cite{Chen2021,Gao2023}.
+Stochastic generative models, such as the one presented in this work, allow the generation of large amounts of data with specific statistics, which are useful for validating methodologies of analysis~\cite{GraneroBelinchon2019a} or feeding machine learning algorithms when real data are scarce~\cite{Chen2021,Gao2023}.
 Furthermore, generative models provide new insights into the studied process itself by characterizing how the model operates to produce the stochastic field~\cite{Subel2023}.
-In addition, many processes from different fields such as geophysics~\cite{Khouider2003,Chapron2018}, finance~\cite{Muzy2000,Bacry2001,Han2016}, biomedicine~\cite{OchabMarcinek2004,Baar2016}, biology~\cite{Schmitt2001} or telecommunications~\cite{Gloaguen2006,Eisenblatter2012} present complex dynamics requiring higher-order statistics for a correct modelling, and so our model can find applications in a large range of domains.
+In addition, many processes from different fields such as geophysics~\cite{Khouider2003,Chapron2018}, finance~\cite{Muzy2000,Bacry2001,Han2016}, biomedicine~\cite{OchabMarcinek2004,Baar2016}, biology~\cite{Schmitt2001} or telecommunications~\cite{Gloaguen2006,Eisenblatter2012} present complex dynamics requiring higher-order statistics for a correct modelling, and so, our model can find applications in a large range of domains.

 Finally, the main future perspective is to generalize the proposed approach to synthesize 2d stochastic fields with the statistics of homogeneous and isotropic turbulent velocity.
-Furthermore, we consider to generalize the current physics based multiscale generative model by conditioning it on the Reynolds number of the flow.
+Furthermore, we consider to generalize the proposed generative model by training it on different datasets at different Reynolds numbers and by conditioning the model by the Reynolds number of the flow.
 The multiscale and multicriteria physics based GAN used in this work is available at https://github.com/manuelcgallucci/DCGAN-turb.

 \ack This work was supported by the French National Research Agency (ANR-21-CE46-0011-01), within the program ”Appel \`a projets g\'en\'erique 2021”.